nxskok/pasias/docs/20-repeated-measures.md

 mixed models are where it is at.
 In these, you typically *only* test the fixed effects, while estimating the size of the random effects, taking it for granted that they exist.
-This is an active area of research; the things that `lmer` fits are called ``linear mixed models'', and there are also now ``generalized linear mixed models'', things like logistic regression with random effects.
+This is an active area of research; the things that `lmer` fits are called "linear mixed models", and there are also now "generalized linear mixed models", things like logistic regression with random effects.

 We haven't had to worry about this up to now because in most of the experimental designs we have used, each subject only contributes